EnzymeML/trainingcourse_website/docs/workshop_2024/nmrpy.md

 ### Install the `NMRpy` package

 Copy the following code snippet into the first cell of your Jupyter Notebook and run it.
-You will also find this code snippet in the tutorial Notebooks.
+You will also find this code snippet in the Notebooks found in the [tutorial repository on GitHub](https://github.com/FAIRChemistry/nmrpy_tutorial/tree/main).
 This code snippet will install the `NMRpy` package and additional dependencies like `pyenzyme` if they are not already installed.
 This is a one-time setup and will not be required for future sessions.

 ```python
 import sys